Skip to main content

 Service charges

-You may have to pay a service charge for things like:
+You might have to pay a service charge for things like:

 • cleaning, lighting and maintenance of internal communal areas